gregalletti/ACT_writeups/2020/README.md

    0x5555555548bd <main+91>:	ret
 ```

 We can try to bypass the antirev with signal with gdb, by manipulating the handling of these signals.
-In particular, we can see that there is an int3 instruction that gdb will use as his breakpoint, so we won't see anything.
+In particular, we can see that there is an `int3` instruction that gdb will use as his breakpoint, so we won't see anything.
-The idea now is: get to 0x5555555548aa (int3), and write the command 'handle SIGTRAP pass' to not ignore the signal and enter in the catch_function
+The idea now is: get to `0x5555555548aa` (int3), and write the command `handle SIGTRAP pass` to not ignore the signal and enter in the catch_function
-Now we can remove it with 'handle SIGTRAP nopass', to be able to set our breakpoints as we want.
+Now we can remove it with `handle SIGTRAP nopass`, to be able to set our breakpoints as we want.
 From a rapid analysis with Ghidra we can see that the program does a XOR of every character of the input with a global array called key1, and compares them with another global variable (that we can see from Ghidra)

 Let's analyze the following code, searching for a xor operation.
-At address 0x5555555547dc there is xor    ecx, eax, and by looking at the registers value we can notice that in ecx is stored the first input charachter and in eax there is (hopefully) key1.
+At address `0x5555555547dc` there is `xor    ecx, eax`, and by looking at the registers value we can notice that in ecx is stored the first input charachter and in eax there is (hopefully) key1.
 A jump is then taken later if everything goes well, so we can use this as a double check of our input.

- ► 0x5555555547f0 <catch_function+150>  ✔ je     catch_function+159 <catch_function+159>
+` ► 0x5555555547f0 <catch_function+150>  ✔ je     catch_function+159 <catch_function+159>`

 For every char, the check is exactly: input[i] ^ key1[i] == ghidra_array[i]
 Let's make an example for the first one, we see that rax = 0x19 = key1[0], and ghidra_array[0] = 0x7f